ReShaping Regulation report suggests New Winners and Losers in a future energy market driven by data and consumer focus

 The report recommends that consumers will not need specific energy regulation to protect them as energy will be an almost invisible product bundled in with other home services from digital personal assistants, electric car providers and Local Authorities.
 Consumers will however need much stronger consumer protection around their personal data and across these bundled services.

-ReShaping Regulation, a report from Laura Sandys, a former members of the Energy and Climate Change Select Committee, Dr Jeff Hardy and Professor Richard Green, Imperial College Business School, and sponsored by the Energy Systems Catapult, paints a picture of the long-term destination of the energy system and proposes a new set of regulatory principles focused around the consumers, data, markets and system security.
+ReShaping Regulation, a report from Laura Sandys, a former member of the Energy and Climate Change Select Committee, Dr Jeff Hardy and Professor Richard Green, Imperial College Business School, and sponsored by the Energy Systems Catapult, paints a picture of the long-term destination of the energy system and proposes a new set of regulatory principles focused around the consumers, data, markets and system security.

 The four proposed regulatory principles are: